 She explained: "You think this environment is poor, but I feel it's quiet, liberating, pleasant and comfortable."
 Well, OK... maybe that was the case before the bridge was built...

 Government officials said that they earmarked the plot for demolition in 2010 to build the Haizhuyong Bridge.
-Ten years later, they've got it set up, albeit not entirely how they thought it would be.
+A decade later, they got it set up, albeit not entirely how they thought it would be.

 According to authorities, Ms Liang was offered many flats as well as cash compensation schemes but she was not to be budged.
 They added that they will continue communicating with Ms Liang and said engineers have studied the relevant safety issues before constructing the bridge, to make sure it's fine for her to continue living there.